merenlab/merenlab.org/_posts/anvio/2016-06-26-installation-v2.md

 ---

 First make sure you are not in any environment by running `conda deactivate`.
-Then, make sure you don't have an environment called `anvio-master`:
+Then, make sure you don't have an environment called `anvio-dev` (as in *anvi'o development*):

 ```
-conda env remove --name anvio-7
+conda env remove --name anvio-dev
 ```

 Now we can continue with setting up the conda environment.